![NEW SOCIAL MEDIA BILL NAME (2)](https://www.schatz.senate.gov/imo/media/image/NEW%20SOCIAL%20MEDIA%20BILL%20NAME%20(2).png)

 To help address this crisis, the Kids Off Social Media Act would:

-• Prohibit children under the age of 13 from creating or maintaining social media accounts, consistent with the current practices of major social media companies;
+- Prohibit social media platforms from allowing children under the age of 13 to create or maintain social media accounts, consistent with the current practices of major social media companies;

-• Track existing CIPA framework to require schools to ban social media on their networks.
+- Track existing CIPA framework, with changes, to require schools to work in good faith to limit social media on their networks.

 Bipartisan support for the bill